 |Organic Aloe Vera Whole Leaf||Organic Garlic||Organic Onion||Zucchini|

 Read the table from left to right to see which ingredients are present the most and least.
-For example, since green beans are listed last, my hunch is they make up the least of the Vegetable Blend.
+For example, since green beans are last, they make up the least of the Vegetable Blend.

-It's worth noting that each packet is only providing about 1 gram each for the vegetable and fruit blends (1139 mg and 1003 mg respectively).
+Each packet only provides about 1 gram each for the vegetable and fruit blends (1139 mg and 1003 mg respectively).
 To put things in perspective, there are 28 grams in 1 ounce.

 |S. Cerevisiae||Acerola Cherry|

 |Organic Annatto Leaf||Organic Annatto Seed|

 Acerola Cherry is a source of vitamin C and other nutrients.
 The S. Cerevisiae is brewer's yeast, mentioned above.
 It's a source of various B vitamins and minerals.
 Annatto contains vitamin E and other nutrients.

 |Organic Barley Grass||Wheat Grass||Organic Oat Grass|